c-spencer/codecrafters-redis-go/README.md

 Values are represented by the `rdb.ValueEntry` struct, which again is relatively brittle and is shared between data loading and runtime to simplify logic of hydrating databases.

-Implemented over the course of a few days, starting from near zero experience with Go.

 ## Todo list

 Todo list of things that pass the tests but aren't fully fleshed out.